kterusaki/slate/source/includes/accounts/_properties.md

 A GET request which fetches metadata information of the Account Property fields.

-When updating Accounts, use this endpoint to find the relevant ids associated with specific account properties you would like to update.
+When updating fieldValues on Accounts, make sure to use this endpoint first to programmatically pull back a mapping between the user defined field names and the field ids for Account Properties.
+You will need to use this map when passing fieldValue changes to the Accounts endpoint.